AndresInsuasty/fastapi/Readme.md

 Hi!
-This repository is an exploration to fastapi librarie.
+This repository is an exploration of fastapi library.

 1. let's go to create an environment with conda